PeterTheMango/lifelines-smartband/README.md

 ## Acknowledgements
 - Lots of the code issues we had were diagnosed with AI mainly through [ChatGPT - 4o](https://chatgpt.com) as well as using an AI powered Code Editor like [Cursor](https://www.cursor.com/).

+## Steps to install
+- Clone the repository
+- Run `npm i` to install backages.
+- Run `node index.js` to start the webserver.

 ## License
 This project is open-sourced under the MIT License - see the LICENSE file for details.